Mobile home park residents form co-ops to save their homes

 "Just to have that peace of mind, to know that our rent is going to be locked in for awhile and not keep going up, and also knowing that our rent monies ... are going back into the property, that is the cool part," she said.

-The required rent increase to go co-op was even steeper in Evergreen Village Cooperative in Mount Bethel, Pennsylvania, — from $460 a month to $750 to pay off the $12 million loan.
+The required rent increase to go co-op was even steeper in Evergreen Village Cooperative in Mount Bethel, Pa., -- from $460 a month to $750 to pay off the $12 million loan.

 Still, more than two-thirds of residents voted in favor, figuring their rent would stabilize in the long run.